Ann-Clawson/Anns-Citations/Readme.md

 ### Header

-- Features the logo and navigation links.
+- Features the logo, my cats, and navigation links.
 - Utilizes fixed positioning to ensure navigation is always accessible.
 - Navigation links guide users to **ABOUT**, **SERVICES**, and **MEET THE OWNER** sections.